iCodeSometime/asynchronize/readme.md

 end
 ```
 It's extra typing, adds an unneeded extra layer of nesting, and just feels
 dirty.
+I couldn't find an existing library that wasn't trying to solve other
-Now, just call asynchronize to make any method asynchronous.
+problems I didn't have.
+Now, just call asynchronize to make any method
+asynchronous.

 ## Versioning Policy
 Once I feel like this is ready for production code - version 1.0.0, this project